EyeOfRa/WinConMon/README.md

 # Windows Console Monitoring
 This is a demonstration version of how to monitoring Windows console (starting from Windows 8).
-The concept was based on the 2-part articles of fireeye blog but souce code wasn't revealed, so i decide to write a POC for my own.
+The concept was based on the 2-part articles of fireeye blog but source code wasn't revealed, so i decide to write a POC for my own.
 Let me know if you want some more features.

 The 2-part articles of fireeye blog can be viewed here: